b00tc4mp/eurofirms-bootcamp-202305/staff/mario-aller/fullstack/quad/doc/README.md

     - posFree(pos): Check if 'pos' is free in the panel
     - blocskPlacedAll(): Check if all blocks are placed
     - quadFree(pos, quad): Check if quadrant 'quad' is free in 'pos'
+    - heightMax(): Return de max height of a panel
+    - widthMax(): Return de max width of a panel
 - Const
     - QUADRANT_I = 1
     - QUADRANT_II = 2